 Lu Kong is an assistant professor in the Muma College of Business' School of Information Systems and Management.
 Her teaching interests include operations management, quality management, data analytics and business modeling.

 Her research interests reside broadly in service operations.
 More specifically, Kong's research focuses on health care operations management, nursing homes related topics and the interface of health care and hospitality.
 She presents her work frequently at conferences including INFORMS, POMS, and DSI.

 She earned a PhD in operations management and a master's degree in hospitality administration from Cornell University.
 She received a bachelor's degree in management from Tianjin University of Finance & Economics.

-- Kong, L., Hu, K., and Verma, R., "Service Chains' Operational Strategies: Standardization or Customization?
-Evidence from the Nursing Home Industry," under review of Manufacturing & Service Operations Management.
+Kong, L., Hu, K., and Verma, R., "Service Chains' Operational Strategies: Standardization or Customization?
+Evidence from the Nursing Home Industry," Minor Revision.
+Manufacturing & Service Operations Management.